pantheon-systems/documentation/source/_docs/drupal-cache.md

 tags: [varnish, code]
 keywords: drupal, performance, cache, caching, varnish, varnish caching
 ---
-To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.​ For more information, see  [Varnish Caching for High Performance](/docs/varnish).
+To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.
+For more information, see [Varnish Caching for High Performance](/docs/varnish).

 ## Drupal 7 Performance Configuration